pShota/tgbackupassistant/README.md

 `flood_wait_sec` is the second we wait until next upload file perform, too short telegram will stop you from uploading, 6 seconds is usually the best.

-the script will first upload all files in the target folder, after that it will go into watchdog mode.
-Any new file will be automatically upload without restart the script. `watchdog` : true to enable.
+`scan_folder` true to scan all files and upload of target_folder

+`watchdog` : true to enable file monitoring

 `force_send_file` will force all file to send as it is without any compression.